Definable equivalence relations and zeta functions of groups: Elimination of imaginaries

+For any theory $T$, by adding sorts for every $\emptyset$-definable quotient we obtain a theory $\eq{T}$ that has elimination of imaginaries.
+These new sorts are called \emph{imaginary sorts} and the old sorts from $T$ are called the \emph{real sorts}.
+Similarly, to any model $M$ of $T$ we can associate a (unique) model $\eq{M}$ of $\eq{T}$ that has the same real sorts as $M$.
+In general, we use the notation $\code{X}$ to refer to the code of $X$ with respect to $\eq{T}$.
+We will denote by $\dcleq$ the definable closure in $\eq{M}$ and similarly for $\acleq$.

-We will consider many-sorted theories with a distinguished collection ${\cal S}$ of sorts, referred to as the {\it dominant} sorts; we assume that for any sort $S$, there exists a 0-definable partial function from a finite product of dominant sorts onto $S$ (and this function is viewed as part of the presentation of the theory.)
+We will consider many-sorted theories with a distinguished collection $\mathcal{S}$ of sorts, referred to as the \emph{dominant} sorts; we assume that for any sort $S$, there exists a $\emptyset$-definable partial function from a finite product of dominant sorts onto $S$ (and this function is viewed as part of the presentation of the theory).
+The set of elements of dominant sorts in a model $M$ is denoted $\dom(M)$.